QRICH2

-Glutamine-rich protein 2 is a protein that in humans is decoded by the QRICH2 gene on human chromosome 17.
+Glutamine-rich protein 2 is a protein that in humans is encoded by the QRICH2 gene on human chromosome 17.
 The function of QRICH2 protein is mostly unknown, but it has been shown that QRICH2 gene contains a high molecular weight Glutenin domain and an ATPase involved domain.
 QRICH2 gene is highly expressed in testis, and the subcellular location of QRICH2 protein is in the nucleus.

 Gene

 QRICH2 mRNA is 5411 bp long, and its chromosomal location in human is 17q25.1.
 QRICH2 mRNA has 19 exons and it contains two main function domains: a high molecular weight Glutenin domain (amino acid 446-979) and an ATPase involved domain (amino acid 1036-1413).
 QRICH2 locates between UBAL D2 gene and PRPSAP1 gene on chromosome 17.
 There is no predicted stem loop structure on QRICH2 mRNA because there isn't any complementary RNA sequences.

 Protein

 QRICH2 protein is 1663 amino acids long, and 10.9% of the amino acids are Glutamine (Q).
 38% of the QRICH2 protein secondary structure is alpha-helix, 39% is beta-sheet and 13% is turning.
 The human tissue type with the highest level of QRICH2 expression is testis, and this result is confirmed by the Gene Expression Profile for mouse and dog too.
 The subcellular location of QRICH2 protein is in the nucleus.
 QRICH2 is a soluble protein, its average hydrophobicity is -0.5995.
 QRICH2 protein interact with a number of other proteins including SSSCA1, TSSC1, GAPDH, NUP98 and SNAI1.